Bumpy Johnson: Death

 Johnson was under a federal indictment for drug conspiracy when he died of a heart attack on July 7, 1968, at the age of 62.
 He was at Wells Restaurant in Harlem shortly before 2 a.m., and the waitress had just served him coffee, a chicken leg, and hominy grits, when he fell over clutching his chest.
 He is buried in Woodlawn Cemetery in The Bronx, New York City.

 Personal life

 Bumpy Johnson married Mayme Hatcher in October 1948, six months after their first meeting.
-Johnson had two daughters, Ruthie and Elease, the latter of whom was from another relationship.
+Johnson had two daughters, one of whom was from another relationship.
 His wife died in May 2009, at the age of 94.